skooter500/OOP-2020-2021/README.md

 # Week 1 - Introduction
 ## Lab
 ## Learning outcomes
+- Set up Java, Visual studio code and the Java Extensions
 - Fork the repo, configure the upstream remotes
 - Write your first Java code

+## Part 1 - Installing Java

+Install the software you will need for this module and set up your path to the Java Development Kit.
+[This document explains how to do it](install.md)

+## Part 2 - Forking the repo

-Firstly fork *this* repository by clicking the fork button above, so that you get your own copy of the repo to work on this semester.
-Now create a new empty folder on your computer somewhere or on your network drive and then right click on the folder and choose git bash here.
+Firstly fork *this* repository by clicking the fork button above, so that you get your own copy of the course repo to work on this semester.
+Now create a new empty folder on your computer somewhere right click on the folder and choose git bash here.
 Alternatively you can start the bash and cd to the new folder.
 To clone the repository for your fork:

 ```bash
 git clone https://github.com/YOURGITUSERNAME/OOP-2020-2021